-Is Covid-19 getting in the way of your wedding dress search?
-Let’s go digital shopping!
+Is Covid getting in the way of your wedding dress search?
+Time to go digital shopping!

-Shopping for your wedding dress is one of the most exciting parts of the wedding planning process.
-The dream for many brides is the whole boutique experience, surround by your bridesmaids whilst you try on dress after dress until finally, you find “The One!”.
-So obviously, the thought of missing out thanks to the lockdown can be quite disheartening.
+Shopping for your wedding dress is one of the most exciting parts of your wedding planning.
+Many brides dream of the whole pampered experience, surrounded by your bridesmaids whilst you try on dresses until you finally find “The One!”.
+The thought of missing out on this due to the lockdown can be quite upsetting.

-Luckily, many boutiques have introduced virtual appointments to help brides shop for their wedding dress all from the comfort of their home.
+Luckily, many bridal shops have launched virtual appointments to help brides shop for their wedding dress from the comfort of their home.

-To make the process and smooth as possible, it’s necessary to do some homework first!
+To help make this process go as smooth as possible, you’ll need to do some homework first!

 Carry Out Your Research

-To make your wedding dress shopping as efficient and enjoyable as possible, you should start looking for inspiration across Instagram and Pinterest.
-Looking through a wide variety of pictures from both designers and real weddings should help you get a feel for the style you like.
+Start by looking for inspiration on Instagram and Pinterest.
+By looking through a wide variety of styles should help you get a feel for what you like.

 Book Your Virtual Appointment

-Contact bridal boutiques and designers and ask if they offer virtual appointments.
-Once you’ve got the appointment in your diary, make sure you block out the whole afternoon, just as you would with an in-person appointment.
-Wedding dress shopping can be daunting, even when done from your own sofa, and so don’t be afraid to let the store or designer know your worries and insecurities as this can impact the way they approach your search.
+Once you’ve got the appointment in your diary, make sure you block out a few hours of your time to avoid any interruptions.
+Shopping for a wedding dress can be daunting, even when done from your own sofa, so don’t be afraid to let the shop know your worries or concerns.

-You should also make them aware if you’re planning to have your ceremony as soon as lockdown is eased.
-Typically, the turnaround time for a wedding dress can be around 4 to 6 months, so if time is not on your side, they may advise considering an ex-sample or second-hand wedding dress.
+You should consider how soon you’re planning to have your ceremony when the lockdown is eased.
+Typically, the turnaround time for a dress can be around five months, so if time is not on your side, they may advise considering an ex-sample wedding dress.

-If you know exactly what you’re after, and you’re happy to buy a wedding dress following a digital consultation, then straight off-the-rack could be the right option for you.
+If you know exactly what you’re after, then straight off-the-rack could be the right option for you.

 Ask to Try on a Sample

-It’s important to remember that wedding dress samples will come in whatever size is currently available and so you won’t be able to see exactly how it would sit on you.
-But seeing the dress in-real-life and trying it on with the help of a few bulldog clips will help you to get an idea of whether or not the gown suits you or not.
-You’ll also be able to feel the dress’s weight and see the fabric up-close, which should help make you confident in your decision.
+You should remember that wedding dress samples will come in the size currently available and so you won’t be able to see exactly how it would hang on you.
+But seeing the dress in real life and trying it on with the assistance of a few clips will help you to get an idea of whether it suits you or not.
+You’ll also be able to feel how heavy the dress is and see the fabric up-close, which should help make your decision.

-When the dress or sample arrives, make sure you tell your other-half not to disturb you.
-Choose a room with plenty of natural light and set up a full-length mirror if possible.
-Dig out some shoes with a heel or a similar height to those you are planning on wearing.
-Next, make sure you’ve removed any makeup or lipstick before touching the fabric to avoid any marks or stains.
+When the dress arrives, make sure you tell your other-half not to disturb you.
+Choose a room with natural light and set up a full-length mirror.
+Grab some shoes with a heel or at least a similar height to what you plan on wearing.
+Ensure you’re not wearing any makeup or lipstick to avoid getting any marks or stains on the fabric.

 Discuss Alterations and Customisation

-If you’ve found your dream dress but want to add customisations such as straps or sashes, make sure you discuss this with the boutique or designer first.
-It’s most likely you’ll be able to make these alterations but make sure you check what’s possible and how much it might cost before ordering.
+If you’ve found your dream dress but want to add customisations, make sure you discuss this with the shop first.
+It’s most likely you’ll be able to make these alterations but make sure you check what’s possible and how much it will cost before going ahead.